burger icon

 Bonuses & Promotions: What to Expect and How to Use Them

 • Wanna cash out bonus cash?
-You'll have to slog through wagering-usually 20 to 35 times your deposit plus bonus.
-Some games barely count for the rollover, so check the fine print with a magnifying glass.
+Good luck.
+They often hide max cashout caps (around 10x deposit) in the fine print to retroactively void your big wins.
+Some games barely count for the rollover, so check the terms carefully.
 Mess up the rules?
 Poof-bye-bye winnings.

 • Bonuses run for a week or two-sometimes more, sometimes less (I lost track once and, well, bye-bye bonus).
 Check promos or your account to be sure.